 Promoting Science Literacy

-The Nanoscience and Biotechnology Core Facility (NBCF) consists of 5 laboratories (environmental, biochemical, cell culture, and 2 nano-bio laboratories) located on the first and second floor of the Research and Sponsored Programs building on Tennessee State University’s main campus.
+The Center for Micro-, Nano-, and Bio-Technology (CMNBTR) consists of 5 laboratories (environmental, biochemical, cell culture, and 2 nano-bio laboratories) located on the first and second floor of the Research and Sponsored Programs building on Tennessee State University’s main campus.

 The NBCF is able to support a variety of research areas.
 These research areas include:

 - MEMS & NEMS devices

 - MEMS & NEMS materials and process technology

 The mission of CMNBTR is to promote and facilitate a multidisciplinary approach in order to produce a diverse and talented cadre of scientists and researchers by: